-With the 2020 Six Nations Championship getting underway next month, England will be hoping to secure their first title since 2017 – when they lost only to Ireland – and they are leading the way in the Six Nations betting.
+With the 2020 Six Nations Championship getting underway next month, England will be hoping to secure their first title since 2017 – when they lost only to Ireland.

 England have had two miserable Six Nations campaigns since their back-to-back wins in 2016 and 2017.
 They came fifth in 2018 when they started strong with a huge 46-15 win over Italy in Rome before overcoming Wales at Twickenham.
 However, they lost their remaining three games.